Our History

 2010

 During the 2010 Winter Olympics, we proudly operated The Bicycle Valet at eight prime locations throughout Vancouver.
 For two weeks, we ensured seamless and secure bicycle parking, supporting the City of Vancouver in hosting a world-class event.
-Our involvement underscored our commitment to promoting sustainable transportation on a global stage.

 2016